ppy/osu-wiki/wiki/Tournaments/OIT/2025/en.md

 ## Organisation

 The osu!
-Indonesia Tournament #15 (2025) is run by various osu! community members from Indonesia and beyond.
+Indonesia Tournament #15 (2025) ft.
+Stella is run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |